 Access to both the Conservancy and National Park at night allows you to hone your night guiding skills, listening to and identifying the various night noises and studying the stars.

 Hwange National Park

 Zimbabwe’s oldest and largest National Park is a guiding paradise.
-It is home to over 400 species of bird and 100 species of animal, including a vast elephant population, large prides of lion and 1000-strong herds of buffalo.
-This is the guiding capital of Zimbabwe, where some of the world’s most recognized ‘bush men’ have plied their trade.
+Home to over 400 species of bird and 100 species of animal, including a vast elephant population, large prides of lion and 1000-strong herds of buffalo, it is the guiding capital of Zimbabwe.

 You will be based at a private concession that borders the National Park.
 Being unfenced, animals move freely between the National Park and the concession.
-The private concession gives us the freedom to conduct walks and night drives.
-The most important aspect of guiding is the safety of your guests, and this gives us the opportunity to track and approach dangerous game on foot, reading and learning the signs around us.
+The private concession gives us the freedom to conduct walks and night drives and the opportunity to track and approach dangerous game on foot, reading and learning the signs around us.

 The final destination on your course is the famous town of Victoria Falls; one of Africa’s top tourism destinations.
-Here, you’ll get a unique opportunity to observe and learn the in’s and out’s of the tourism industry in its entirety, to appreciate where and how guiding fits into a much larger tourism product that drives a global industry.
+Here, you’ll get a unique opportunity to observe and learn the in’s and out’s of the tourism industry in its entirety.

-The town of Victoria Falls in unique in that it falls within the boundaries of the National Park, and it is not uncommon to have wildlife roaming around town, which sets an incredible example of a successful cohabitation of people and wildlife.
+Victoria Falls is unique in that it lies within the boundaries of the National Park, and it is not uncommon to have wildlife roaming around town, which sets an incredible example of a successful cohabitation of people and wildlife.

-You will be based on 2000 hectares of pristine wildlife land that forms part of an unfenced regional conservation area, stretching over five countries and 50 million hectares.
-Here, adventure, camping and tracking in the vast riverine ecosystem is the focus for our participants.
+You will be based on 2000 hectares of pristine wildlife land where adventure, camping and tracking in the vast riverine ecosystem is our focus.